 A practitioner recommended for registration is notified by the local verification panel and the completed assessment log returned to them.

 There is a 3-month window following the date of the verification panel when the practitioner may apply to UKPHR for registration, using the appropriate registration application form, together with the fee payable to UKPHR.

-Applications made after three months have elapsed will not be considered by UKPHR but will be referred back to the local scheme coordinator for a decision by the local verification panel on how to proceed.
+UKPHR will not consider applications made after three months have elapsed.
+It will ask the local scheme coordinator for a decision by the local verification panel on how to proceed.

-Once accepted for registration, practitioners are awarded a UKPHR registration certificate valid for 5 years (this time frame will be kept under review as revalidation processes are developed), provided the annual registration fee is paid and there are no fitness to practise issues.
+Once accepted for registration, UKPHR awards practitioners a registration certificate valid for 5 years (this time frame will be kept under review as revalidation is developed), provided the annual registration fee is paid and there are no fitness to practice issues.

-Before the end of the five-year period the UKPHR Board will want to be satisfied that the practitioner remains fit to practise.
+Before the end of the five-year period the UKPHR Board will want to be satisfied that the practitioner remains fit to practice.
 For this purpose, the Board will follow revalidation procedures recommended by its Education and Training committee.
 They will be based around a programme of CPD based on 'Good Public Health Practice'.